 Adding an accent wall to your home office gives off a professional yet, modern look.
 It also can warm up a space that often feels cold.
 The example in the picture here shows a small office wall with reclaimed barn wood.

 Starting with smaller walls is a great way to dip your toes into the idea of wood paneling without having to jump all in.
 We’d love to help you find the right wood to complete a small project like this.

 You might not consider this a wall, but we love adding reclaimed wood fireplace mantels to any home with a fireplace.
-Better than just a mantel is adding reclaimed wood around it to give it an even more warm and inviting feeling.
+Adding more wood around a mantel brings even more warmth to the area.

 We love the above example.
 Especially the ways that the wood has been used to accent different pieces in the room.
-If you’re looking at adding a fireplace mantel to your home, be sure to check out some of the different options that we offer here.
-You’ll also be able to see more examples of the mantels that we’ve made for our customers.
+If you’re looking at adding a fireplace mantel to your home, we carry a wide selection that you can see in our showroom.
+Call us at 651-464-1771 or email us at [email protected] to set up a visit.

+A great place to look is MR Timbers.
 Our reclaimed wood paneling for walls and ceilings comes in a variety of colors and styles.
 From Oak and Ash to Elm, mixed hardwoods, and Pine, we have something for everyone.
-You’ll also be able to find more examples of different ways that you can incorporate reclaimed wood in your home on our blog.
+Find more examples of ways you can incorporate reclaimed wood on our blog.

-Thanks for reading and good luck on your project!
+Contact us today to learn more and receive a free quote.
+Thanks for reading and good luck with your project!